Tech-Starters/Example/README.md

-This is the Example Repo for Westwood High School Tech Starters Club!!!!
+This is the Example Repo for Westwood Tech Starters Club!!!!

 YIPPEEE!!

+This is Caleb's branch.